seanngocu/presentation/Java1000/talk.md

 # Why Java needs Lambda expressions?

 * Objects are the base of Java
-* Cant have stand-alone functions
+* Can't have stand-alone functions

 # Why Java needs Lambda expressions?